|

 a slender hold of them: they are apt to be confounded with other

-resembling ideas; we are apt to imagine a determinate idea
+resembling ideas; we are

-annexed to it.
+determinate idea annexed to it.

-dispute which may arise, concerning their nature!
+light removes dispute concerning their

-thinking this is so observable that any particular thought, which breaks in
+In serious thinking this is so observable that any

-tract or chain of ideas, is
+chain of ideas, is

-eventually examined.
+invariably examined.

 Even in our wildest and